-Overemphasis on education
+4. Overemphasis on education

-In Japan, Korea, and China, students work intensely and sleeplessly all the way from junior high school (and sometimes earlier) to university.
+In Japan, South Korea, and China, students work intensely and sleeplessly all the way from junior high school (and sometimes earlier) to university.
 This is because getting into a “brand name” university (e.g., The University of Tokyo or Keio University in Japan, Seoul National University or KAIST in Korea, Fudan University or Tsinghua University in China) can virtually ensure employment at a top company.
 This can set someone up for life or give them an eye-catching name on their work history if they are let go or change employers.

 Only new entrants into the workforce should indicate education near the top of the résumé.
 And with it, they should include accurate details of what they studied, any relevant extracurricular activities, and evidence of skills that may be transferred to the workplace.
 Many, even most, American companies don’t know elite Waseda is any better than mid-ranked Toyo, or that Fudan is any better than Shanxi.

-Using a template
+5. Using a template

 Templates can be simple-looking, colorful, sexy, and even cool.
 They’re a bit like fast fashion from H&M or ZARA.
 They catch your eye and may be in style at the moment, yet anyone can use them and they’re not designed for durability or with any high level of craftsmanship.
 Importantly for non-native speakers of English (EFL, ESL), they may seem a quick and attractive way to promote oneself.

 If you’re applying for a more creative position, a good résumé may reflect your creative abilities and a little bit of flair and character.
 However, if you’re applying for an IT position, they want to know if you can do IT.
 If you’re applying for a sales position, they want to know what you’ve sold.
-No amount of colors and self ratings will hide that.
-In short, templates are OK, and can be better than no framework at all, but if you’ve going to use one, start simple, and consider getting an editor to at least proofread it.
+No amount of colors and self-ratings will hide that.
+In short, templates are OK and can be better than no framework at all, but if you’ve going to use one, start simple, and consider getting an editor to at least proofread it.

-Thinking they only need one résumé or CV
+6. Thinking they only need one résumé

 This one is also not only true of Asians, but as we saw above, when one is used to an assembly-line sure of approach to recruiting, it can be hard to understand why or how to customize a résumé.
-A résumé or CV in fact needs to be customized for every single job to which you apply, and so does the cover letter.
+A résumé or CV, in fact, needs to be customized for every single job to which you apply, and so does the cover letter.

 These documents are not general profiles of the individual, or personal data forms (see #1 above); rather, they are a customized document that shows why the individual is well-matched to the job and company (or school).

 Therefore, someone applying for a marketing position, but who has mostly an administrative background must look for any areas in which they have done marketing.
 Perhaps they assisted with the company’s promotional materials.
 Perhaps they worked on a CPC ad campaign.
-Perhaps they were present at on-campus recruiting events.
+Perhaps they helped at on-campus recruiting events.
 These are all marketing tasks that professionals from other careers or educational backgrounds may have experience in.